sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 or make their jaws drop with awe.

 Sometimes inner children get a big kick out of blood and guts.
-Your inner child might be the one who giggled watching the Messandei / Grey Worm scenes in HBO's Game of Thrones.
+Your inner child might giggle at the brothel scenes in HBO's Game of Thrones.
 If you don't know what topics your friends consider "off-limits", it is a good idea to ask and tell before you start playing.

 The story that emerges from Deckahedron World is not a precisely crafted thing.
 That's ok.
 It doesn't have to be high art or even a cartoon on Adult Swim.
 It gets shaped by each player, and when your turn comes, you adapt, do your best improvisational "Yes, and", and see where it goes from there.
-It might sound like chaos, but with some faith in your friends, you will delight at how a the plot solidifies, and how real the characters become.
+It might sound like chaos, but with some faith in your friends, you will delight at how the plot solidifies, and how real the characters become.